jonjlee/appel-exercises/README.md

-This project will contain implementations for exercises found in Andrew Appel's [Modern Compiler Implementation in Java](http://www.cs.princeton.edu/~appel/modern/java/).
+This project will contain implementations for exercises found in Andrew Appel's [Modern Compiler Implementation in Java](http://www.cs.princeton.edu/~appel/modern/java/) written with a little TDD discipline.